EF Hutton: 1980s check scandal

 In 1980, several Hutton branches began writing checks which were greater than the cash they had on hand at the bank, then making a deposit in another bank equal to the amount it wrote at the first bank.
 This strategy, known as "chaining," is a form of check kiting.
 "Chaining" gave Hutton the use of money in both accounts until the checks cleared.
-In effect, Hutton was giving itself a free loan that also did not carry any interest.
+In effect, Hutton was giving itself an illegal "free loan" that also did not carry any interest.
 Thomas Morley, who was in charge of getting the firm to better manage its cash, wrote a memo to Hutton's president, George Ball, saying that this practice netted one branch an extra $30,000 per month.
 Ball sent the memo out across Hutton's network of regional sales managers, with the note, "A point well remembered—and acted on."
 Over the years, Hutton shuffled money in this manner between 400 banks (mostly small rural banks), gaining the use of an estimated $250 million a day without paying a penny in interest.
 Whenever something was amiss, Hutton questioned the bank's procedures.

 The scheme worked for almost three years until officials at the Genesee County Bank in Leroy, New York, discovered that the large deposits made by Hutton's four-person office there were far more than the office's banking requirements.
 They also discovered that the checks Hutton was using to make the deposits were drawn on two Pennsylvania banks.
 When Genesee officials learned that Hutton did not have enough money in the Pennsylvania bank accounts to cover the checks, they stopped honoring Hutton checks.
 One of the banks involved, United Penn Bank (now part of Citizens Financial Group), asked the Federal Deposit Insurance Corporation to investigate.
 In 1984, the matter was forwarded to the United States Attorney for the Middle District of Pennsylvania, who opened a federal criminal probe.

 The United States Postal Inspection Service's Harrisburg, Pennsylvania office in 1982 also began investigating.
 Hutton retained Tom Curnin, a respected defense attorney who was inclined to fight the government.
 However, in February 1985, Curnin discovered a memo from a Hutton regional vice president for the Washington, D.C., area which stated that his offices drew on "bogus deposits".
 The memo—tantamount to a smoking gun—led Curnin to change tactics and begin negotiations for a plea agreement.
 In the spring of 1985, Curnin told Hutton's board that it faced two choices: plead guilty to a massive list of felonies or face a trial that would likely see three senior Hutton executives convicted and drive Hutton out of business.
 Curnin advised settling with the government to avoid years of bad publicity.